-Giving your kid a mobile phone is one of the great conundrums of modern parenthood.
+Giving your child a mobile phone is one of the great conundrums of modern parenthood.
 Is it really necessary?
 (Sort of.)
 When should they have one?
 (Debatable).
-What cell phone is the best one for them?
+What is the best phone for kids?
 (Depends on how old they are–and how neurotic you are).
+What should their first cell phone be?
+(There are way too many options).
 And also, more screen time?
 Ugh.

-The options for 2020 range from kid-proof cell phone/smart watch combos to ultra-basic, old-school models to more advanced smartphones.
-You can choose a cell phone with limited numbers to call, a prepaid phone, a screenless walkie talkie-style alternative, or one with ‘the works’ like video, internet, and more.
+The options for 2021 range from durable, kid-proof cell phone/smart watch combos to ultra-basic, old-school models to more advanced smartphones.
+You can choose a cell phone with limited numbers to call, a prepaid phone, a screenless walkie talkie-style alternative, or one with ‘the works’ like video, internet, and more (like the infamous iPhone or iPod Touch).
 Perhaps best of all, most offer some sort of location tracking–because giving your kid freedom is important, but also terrifying.

 This little guy is an ideal emergency phone for child use.
 A cell phone with limited numbers to call or text, as programmed by parents, this portable options also has a built-in GPS tracker, location history, and SOS feature that, when activated, will send a text message with your kiddo’s location to up to 3 cell phone number–and then it will autodial the numbers on the SOS list.